TheresaLui/SelfHelpContent_v2/articles/problemscopingques.mcas/oauth-apps-policies.md

 				"$schema": "SelfHelpContent",
                 "resourceRequired": false,
                 "title": "Configuring Policy and Controls - OAuth apps policies", "fileAttachmentHint": "1.
 Please attach a screenshot of the policy configuration 2.
-"Please provide a screenshot of the OAuth app page", "subscriptionRequired": false,
+Please provide a screenshot of the OAuth app page", "subscriptionRequired": false,
                 "formElements": [
                 {